-Income Tax Expense-Our effective tax rate for 2009 was 40.1%, as compared to 39.4% in 2008.
-The effective tax rate for the first quarter of 2008 is lower than 2009 due to a change in expected tax expense in certain jurisdictions.
-One component of the increase in the effective tax rate for 2009 is primarily due to an increase in tax reserves.
+Income Tax Expense-Our year to date effective tax rate for 2010 was 38.5%, as compared to 39.9% in 2009.
+The decrease in the effective tax rate for 2010 is primarily due to a change in expected tax expense in certain jurisdictions during 2009.
 Adjustments to tax reserves are analyzed and adjusted quarterly as events occur to warrant such changes.
 Adjustments to tax reserves are a component of the effective tax rate.
-We currently estimate that our effective tax rate for 2009 will be between 38% and 40%.
+We currently estimate our effective tax rate for 2010 will be between 38% and 40%.

-Outlook-We expect that developing weakness in the underlying environment for non-residential activity will affect 2009 activity levels in our industry compared to 2008.
-Our backlog continues to be at solid levels but has been declining.
-Our primary emphasis for 2009 will be on execution including a focus on cost controls and efficient project and service performance at the unit level.
-Based on our backlog and the weakening economic conditions for our industry, we expect continued profitability in 2009, but expect lower profitability than we achieved in 2008.
+Outlook-We expect that developing weakness in the underlying environment for nonresidential activity will affect 2010 activity levels in our industry compared to recent years.
+Our backlog while still at solid levels by historical standards has been declining.
+Our primary emphasis for 2010 will be on execution including a focus on cost controls and efficient project and service performance at the unit level.
+Based on our backlog and the weakening economic conditions for our industry, we expect continued profitability during 2010, but we expect lower profitability than we achieved in 2009 as industry conditions continue to weaken.